elineriksson02/DH2323-Project-Repo/README.md

 ![Water Simulation](Video/NavierSimpleObject.gif)

 ## Development Log

-- Week 1: Read literature on wave-based and physics-based water simulation methods
+**Week 1:** Read literature on wave-based and physics-based water simulation methods.
+I wanted to do something with water because I knew it is a big topic in the game and film industry.
+My personal goal was to better understand why it is actually hard to implement.
+After some research
+I focused on two main approaches that kept appearing in the literature.

-- Week 2: Wrote the literature section; studied how to implement both models
+**Week 2:** Wrote the literature section and studied how to implement both models by reading blogs, reports and watching YouTube videos to see how different people approach the problem.
-- Week 3: Started implementing the Gerstner wave model
-- Week 4–5: Continued implementation; added SWE model and floating object interaction
-- Week 6: Analysed results from both implementations, ran FPS measurements
+At first I thought I had found a good solution, but later weeks would show I needed a different approach.

+**Week 3:** Started implementing the Gerstner wave model.
+Had some trouble at first getting the waves to move smoothly.
+Started with one wave and once that worked, added more waves to create more realistic interference patterns, which is a common approach in the literature.

+**Week 4–5:** Added the SWE model and floating object interaction.
+I originally had a different Navier–Stokes simplification in mind but when I started developing it, it didn't work at all — it kept blowing up and producing invalid values.
+After more research I found the Shallow Water
+Equation model which is more tractable because it only simulates surface height.
+But that was still hard to implement.
+The main challenge was numerical blow-up, which I solved by implementing the CFL condition to calculate a stable timestep and subdividing each frame into substeps.
+After solving that, the next problem was that the water didn't move at all.
+After more research I found that a driving source was needed, so I added a continuous wave boundary condition on the grid edges to produce visible wave motion.

+**Week 6:** Analysed results and ran FPS measurements.
+The evaluation was mainly visual and based on my own judgment, which is a limitation — ideally other people would evaluate it too, which is something the proposed perceptual study in the report addresses.
+It was interesting to think about the results because I kept coming back to the question of where you would actually use each model — and the answer was that neither is strictly better, they just suit different situations.

-- Week 7: Finished and polished the report
+**Week 7:** Finished and polished the report.